This course has been archived: A newer version with updated syllabus and improved content is now available.

-Beyond adding vectors or scaling them, another essential operation is the dot product (also known as the scalar product or inner product).
-Unlike addition or scalar multiplication which result in another vector, the dot product takes two vectors and returns a single scalar number.
+The dot product (also known as the scalar product or inner product) is an essential operation involving vectors.
+While some vector operations, such as addition or scalar multiplication, produce another vector, the dot product takes two vectors and returns a single scalar number.
 This operation is fundamental in many areas, including measuring the similarity between vectors and forming the basis of more complex operations like matrix multiplication.

 The dot product is defined for two vectors of the same dimension.
 If you have two vectors, say a and b, both with n elements: